actionml/cluster-setup/readme.md

       sbin/start-dfs.sh

     Do not use `sbin/start-all.sh` because it will needlessly start mapreduce and yarn.
-These can work together with PreditionIO but for the pursposes of this guide they are not needed.
+These can work together with PredictionIO but for the purposes of this guide they are not needed.

-- Create `/hbase` and `/zookeper` folders under HDFS
+- Create `/hbase` and `/zookeeper` folders under HDFS

       bin/hdfs dfs -mkdir /hbase /zookeeper